timrichardt/tabak-theme/README.md

 - [X] ido
 - [X] rainbow-delimiters (In actual rainbow colors! 🌈)
 - [X] Magit
+- [X] Org
 - [X] Cider
 - [X] SLIME
 - [X] ERC
 - [ ] mu4e (from 2015, probably deprecated)

 Please, report any problems on the issue tracker.
-Also do not hesitate to send a pull request, if you want to add something.
+If you want to add something, do not hesitate to send a pull request.

 ## Installation